 - Some cleanup of the variables

-- Changed to use the bsd target in the Lua Makefile.
+- Changed to use the corrected freebsd target in the Lua Makefile.

 - Added new build options for Lua html documentation, editline/readline, and two Lua build in debugging options

 - I have done some investigation and -pthead is required to use libressl with luaossl (as per comment) so I've left that and -lm in the port.

 Update 2018-07-17: -pthread has been removed.
 As follows: